amorriscode/napi/README.md

 # napi 🥱

-Napi is an API starter for TypeScript GraphQL backends.
+Napi (New API) is an API starter for TypeScript GraphQL backends.
 There are already a thousand starters out there but this one is mine.

 ## The Stack